 - Combined Anatomy and Physiology courses are accepted; however, an applicant MUST take Anatomy and Physiology I and II to fulfill the separate Anatomy and Physiology requirements.

-- It is required that prerequisite coursework in science, math, and behavioral science be completed within the past 10 years.
-Coursework in these areas not taken within 10 years will not be deemed acceptable by the Program.
+- Prerequisite coursework in science, math, and behavioral science MUST have been completed within the past 10 years.

 - The Program defines behavioral sciences as appropriate level instruction in the following educational domains: anthropology, abnormal psychology, adult psychology/aging, child psychology, child growth and development, developmental psychology, exceptional child studies, human growth and development, lifespan/human development, psychology, sociology, and social work.

 - Finally, any questions regarding prerequisite coursework should be submitted by email to the Admissions Specialist at firstname.lastname@example.org.